Feel free to call us at (510) 262-0200 anytime if you have questions about your smog check.

 Q: What should I bring the day of my smog check?

 A: You should bring your DMV paperwork, your car, and any coupons for discounted service.
 The technician will handle everything else and let you know the outcome.
-Smog Man sends the results automatically to DMV, so there is no need for you to handle any additional paperwork.
+Luis Smogs sends the results automatically to DMV, so there is no need for you to handle any additional paperwork.
 If you pass, you are ready to renew your registration.

 Q: How can I help my vehicle pass a smog check?